RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-recovery.md

 1. Edit the rec resource, and set the clusterRecovery flag to true, for example by running

-> kubectl patch rec <cluster-name> --type merge --patch '{"spec":{"clusterRecovery":true}}'
+> kubectl patch rec \<cluster-name\> --type merge --patch '{"spec":{"clusterRecovery":true}}'

-2. Wait for the cluster to recover, i.e. wait for all the pods to reach a Running status.
-Tip, to see the progress of the cluster run:
+2. Wait for the cluster to recover, i.e. wait for the cluster to reach the Running state.
+You can see this by running:

-> watch kubectl get pod
+> watch "kubectl describe rec | grep State"

 3. Recover the data by running the following command from within any cluster pod

-> rladmin recover all
+> kubeclt exec -it \<pod-name\> rladmin recover all

 ### Notes: